 Purists would say yogurt is not needed but for me it gives me restaurant-style Chicken Karahi right at home!
+I have also used yogurt in my Boneless Chicken Handi recipe.
 Yogurt helps to tenderize the chicken and allows the spices to seep in.
 Another key step is to make sure the juices evaporate.
 Until you see a lovely sheen of oil, keep stirring on high heat.
 The stirring does two things.
 It scrapes the lovely brown bits stuck to the bottom of the wok where all the flavor is hiding, and it also helps to deepen the color of the Karahi.
 My version is very different from my mother’s and even my grandmother’s.
 And between you and I, I love mine the best!
 But the ladies don’t need to know that.

 Chicken Karahi Recipe

 - 1 red or yellow onion, chopped

 - 1 whole chicken, skinless and cut into 14-16 pieces (rinsed and patted dry)